Foreign Language Requirement

 Rule 2: Native Language Other Than English

-If English is not the primary language of your home country, and wasn’t the primary language of instruction in high school or beyond, you must show proficiency in the English language to fulfill the foreign language requirement.
+If English is not the primary language of your home country, and wasn’t the primary language of instruction in your high school or more advanced coursework, you must show proficiency in the English language to fulfill the foreign language requirement.
 You can do this in one of three ways:

 - Complete all required English as a Second Language (ESL) coursework